 What about bupivicaine?

-Some (myself included) prefer to add bupivicaine, an anesthetic with a longer duration of action.
+Some (myself included) prefer to use bupivicaine, an anesthetic with a longer duration of action.
 It’s certainly a reasonable alternative, and also comes in a preparation with epinephrine.
 Personally it’s my go-to during a busy shift when I know I will be walking away from the patient and may not get back to him/her for a while.
-But it isn’t always ideal when you are ready to start your procedure (like cleansing and wound closure) right away, as it has a slower time of onset.
+But it isn’t always ideal when you are ready to start your procedure (like cleansing and wound closure) right away, as it may have a slightly slower time to onset.

 One recent pilot study explored the idea of getting the best of both worlds, plus buffering.
 After some work at the bench and trials of use in patients, they proposed that a 10 ml solution of anesthetic should contain: